ODUNAYOMIDE-YAKUBU/Student-Performance-Analysis-and-Predictive-Modeling/README.md

 - Model Performance: **`<RandomForestRegressor>`**
   - Tuned Model Test MSE: `0.0579`
   - Tuned Model Test R-squared: `0.9288`
+  - `The results indicate that the RandomForest model performed exceptionally well on both the validation and test datasets.
+With a Mean Squared Error (MSE) of 0.063 for validation and 0.05 for test, the model's predictions are very close to the actual values, suggesting high accuracy.
+Furthermore, the R² score of 0.9288 for both datasets indicates that the model explains all the variability in the target variable, meaning it perfectly fits the data.
+Overall, these metrics suggest that the model is highly effective for this prediction task.`

 - Performance: **`<LogisticRegression>`**
   - Accuracy: `99.61%`